-He was commissioned colonel of the militia in 1808; and in 1815 was appointed one of the commissioners to make treaties with the Indians who had fought on the side of the British in the War of 1812, the other two commissioners being Ninian Edwards and William Clark.
+He was commissioned colonel of the militia in 1808; and, in 1815 was appointed one of the commissioners to make treaties with the Indians who had fought on the side of the British in the War of 1812; the other two commissioners being Ninian Edwards and William Clark.

 In St. Louis, he served as Justice of the Peace and as Judge of the Court of Common Pleas; was the first president of the Bank of Missouri, and held other important positions.
 His policy in dealing with the Indians was to treat them fairly, and he enjoyed their confidence and friendship until his death, which occurred on February 24, 1829.

-About 1825 Frederick, Francis G., and Cyprian Chouteau, sons of Pierre Chouteau, Sr., received a license to trade with certain Indian tribes west of the Missouri River, and immediately set about the establishment of trading posts in their new domain.
+About 1825, Frederick, Francis G., and Cyprian Chouteau, sons of Pierre Chouteau, Sr., received a license to trade with certain Indian tribes west of the Missouri River and immediately set about the establishment of trading posts in their new domain.
 As there were no roads at that time, their goods were transported through the woods on the backs of pack horses.

 Francis G. Chouteau started a post on an island three miles below Kansas City, but the flood of 1826 washed it into the river.
 He then went about ten miles up the Kansas River and established a new post.
-For some time he was superintendent of the trading posts of the American Fur Company.
-In 1828 he established his residence in Kansas City, where he passed the remainder of his life, his son, P. M. Chouteau succeeding to the business.
+For some time, he was superintendent of the trading posts of the American Fur Company.
+In 1828 he established his residence in Kansas City, where he passed the remainder of his life, his son, P. M. Chouteau, succeeding to the business.

 Frederick Chouteau was born in St. Louis in 1810.
-When he first came to the Kansas Valley in 1825, he and his brother Cyprian first built trading houses about five miles above Wyandotte (Kansas City) on the south side of the Kansas River, where they traded with the Shawnee and Delaware Indians.
-A little later another post was established farther up the river.
-Daniel Boone, in a letter to W. W. Cone of Topeka, dated August 11, 1879, Daniel Boone said:
+When he first came to the Kansas Valley in 1825, he and his brother Cyprian first built trading houses about five miles above Wyandotte (Kansas City, Kansas) on the south side of the Kansas River, where they traded with the Shawnee and Delaware Indians.
+A little later, another post was established farther up the river.
+In a letter to W. W. Cone of Topeka, Kansas, dated August 11, 1879, Daniel Boone said: